ShixinChen1999/Personal-Website/content/authors/admin/_index.md

     - course: Ph.D. in Computer Science
       institution: The Department of Computer Science and Engineering, CUHK
       year: 2022-2026
-    - course: B.Sc. in Electronic Science and Engineering (VLSI Design and System Integration)
+    - course: B.Sc. in Microelectronic Science and Engineering (VLSI Design and System Integration)
       institution: The School of Electronic Science and Engineering, NJU
       year: 2018-2022